-Harry Hess, an American geologist, proposed the theory of sea-floor spreading.
+Harry Hess, an American geologist, proposed the hypothesis of sea-floor spreading.
 His evidence came from the discovery of the Mid-Atlantic Ridge, a continuous underwater mountain range in the middle of the Atlantic Ocean.
-Hess's original hypothesis was that convection currents deep inside the mantle caused sea-floor spreading.
+Hess's original hypothesis was that convection currents deep inside the mantle caused spreading.